zspringer/NFL_Roster/README2.md

 ```

 Now we just need to write the function to get the player data from the API.
 And call
 that function every time we create a new Players Service.
-Since we don't want to hard code
-a url to the API in the service, we are accepting it as a constructor parameter.

 ```javascript
 var PlayersService = function(endpointUri, callback){